augustinh22/msc_markdown/source/01_Introduction.md

 - Can information generated from querying vegetation or water semi-concepts utilising time be used in a meaningful way in the context of existing indicators?
 - How does this information characterise changes to water and vegetation cover for the temporal extent of the implemented data cube?
 - What sort of information is needed to better assess the quality and confidence of aggregated indicator-like results?

+## Results

+- Can differences in vegetation dynamics in agricultural areas be detected between Syria and Turkey using this implementation?